gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 This code tells the motor to move to 1000 ticks, using a PID loop to control the motor's position.
 You can read more about PID loops `here. <https://gm0.org/en/latest/docs/software/concepts/control-loops.html#pid>`_

-We can cap the speed that the motor runs at using the following code
+We can cap the speed that the motor runs at using the following code:

 .. tab-set::